Deconvolution of arbitrary distribution functions and densities: Introduction

-where $F_\varepsilon(dz) = f_\varepsilon(z) dz$, if $F_\varepsilon$ also is absolutely continuous with density $f_\varepsilon$.
-In older literature, a more common notion for the above integrals is \textit{(Stieltjes) resultant} or the German word \textit{Faltung} (see, e.g., \cite[][p.
-51--52]{titchmarsh1937} or \cite[][p.
-84]{widder1946}).
-Conversely, the recovery of $F_X$ or $f_X$ is called \textit{deconvolution}.
-Due to the complicated structure of convolution products, it is a serious challenge.
-For an overview on further shades of measurement errors in statistics we refer to \cite{Meister2009, Yietal2021}. \\ While deconvolution is a rather modern terminology, the actual problem has a long tradition in calculus, where it was examined long before its stochastic treatment (cf. \cite[][Ch.
-XI]{titchmarsh1937}, \cite[][\S1.9]{tricomi1985integral} or \cite[][Ch.
-V, \S8]{widder1946}).
-It is especially associated with Fourier analysis, because convolution simplifies to a multiplicative product in the Fourier domain.
-The \textit{Fourier-Stieltjes transform of $F_X$} is given by the complex-valued integral
+where $F_\mu(dz) = f_\mu(z) dz$, if $F_\mu$ also is absolutely continuous with density $f_\mu$.
+In older literature, a more common notion for the above integrals is (Stieltjes) resultant or the German word Faltung (see, e.g., p.
+51--52 in \cite{titchmarsh1937} or p.
+84 in \cite{widder1946}).
+Alternatively, $F_{\chi\ast\mu}$ and $f_{\chi\ast\mu}$ can be conceived as the convolution transforms with respect to the d.f. $F_\mu$, respectively of $F_\chi$ and $f_\chi$ (cf. \cite{HirschmanWidder1955}).
+Following the common notion from applications, we refer to $\mu$ as some kind of error or noise measure.
+The recovery of $F_\chi$ or $f_\chi$, given $F_{\chi\ast\mu}$ or $f_{\chi\ast\mu}$ and $F_\mu$ is mostly the same.
+It is a well-known mathematical problem with a long history, in modern literature called deconvolution (cf. Ch.
+XI in \cite{titchmarsh1937}, $\S$1.9 in \cite{tricomi1985integral} or Ch.
+V, $\S$8 in \cite{widder1946}).
+Convolution is particularly associated with Fourier analysis, as it simplifies to a multiplicative product in the Fourier domain.
+In fact, in terms of characteristic functions (c.f. or c.fs., for brevity), each of the above convolution equations implies that

-i.e., $\Phi_X(t) = \mathbb{E}\rrb{ e^{itX} }$.
-We prefer the stochastic name and denote $\Phi_X$ as the \textit{characteristic function} (c.f. or c.fs., for brevity) of $X$.
-The integral converges absolutely for any kind of distribution, and the resulting function is unique.
-By virtue of inversion formulae, $F_X$ can be represented in terms of $\Phi_X$, as well as $f_X$, if existing.
-In the Fourier-domain, the convolution equation is equivalent to